List of Marvel Comics characters: R: Shep Gunderson

+Reginald Fortean

+Reginald Fortean, created by Jeff Parker and Gabriel Hardman, first appeared in Hulk (vol. 2) #30.1 (May 2011).
+A US Air Force General and Thunderbolt Ross's protégé, he seeks revenge on the Red Hulk (unaware that Red Hulk and Ross are one person) by using his own Redeemer armor.
+During one of these outings, he briefly fought Omegex.

+Reginald Fortean has since taken command of the anti-Hulk "Shadow Base" black ops as part of the U.S. Hulk Operations.
+He uses the organization to find a way to weaponize the gamma radiation.
+Fortean and Charlene McGowan later graft the tissue samples of Abomination to Rick Jones' corpse, resurrecting him as a creature that McGowan calls Subject B. After killing a depowered Walter Langkowski, Fortean accidentally fuses himself with Rick's Subject B husk, turning himself into the new Subject B. Hulk and Subject B end up killing themselves and are transported to the Below-Place.
+After talking to Doc Samson, Hulk kills Fortean.

 Redroot the Forest

 Redroot the Forest is a mutant from Arakko who serves as the island's Voice, first appearing in X of Swords: Stasis (October 2020).
 She has the power to communicate with plants and generate a field of decay that rots organic material.
-Redroot is selected to participate in the X of Swords tournament on Arakko's team, wielding her sword Alluvium.
-She participates in three challenges, winning two.
+Redroot is selected to participate in the X of Swords tournament on Arakko's team, wielding the sword Alluvium.
 For her fourth and final challenge, she wins a race against Captain Avalon, but is imprisoned by Mad Jim Jaspers for breaking a priceless relic during the contest.
-Jaspers later sells Redroot to Moira MacTaggert and the anti-mutant terrorist group Orchis to be used in the production of a mutant-neutralizing poison.
+Jaspers sells Redroot to Moira MacTaggert and the anti-mutant terrorist group Orchis to be used in the production of a mutant-neutralizing poison.

-In the aftermath of the tournament, Arakko itself reaches out to Sunfire and requests that he rescue Redroot.
-Sunfire travels to Otherworld and battles Redroot's captors, but Moira stabs him in the heart with Redroot herself.
+In the aftermath of the tournament, Arakko reaches out to Sunfire and requests that he rescue Redroot.
+Sunfire travels to Otherworld and battles Redroot's captors, but MacTaggert stabs him in the heart with Redroot.
 Sunfire escapes with Redroot embedded in his chest.
-The pair are eventually saved by Apocalypse and participate in the ritual to raise Kaorak to fight against the forces of Genesis in the civil war on Arakko.

-After the war's end, Redroot is separated from Sunfire and fully restored, able to serve as Arakko's Voice once more.
+Redroot is later separated from Sunfire.

 Redwing

 Redwing is a bird appearing in American comic books published by Marvel Comics.
 He is the bird sidekick to the Falcon.
 The character, created by Stan Lee and Gene Colan, first appeared in Captain America #117 (September 1969).

 Redwing came from Rio where Sam Wilson bought him.
 They both ended up traveling to a deserted island where they accidentally encountered Nazis and the Red Skull.
 Due to an encounter with the Cosmic Cube, Wilson and Redwing form a telepathic bond that would allow Wilson to see through his eyes.
 Redwing remained Wilson's constant companion, but on the side joined the Pet Avengers.

 In All-New Captain America #6 (2015), Redwing is bitten by Baron Blood and gains vampiric abilities.
-Shortly afterward, Karl Malus uses Redwing and Joaquin Torres in his experiments, transforming the latter into a bird hybrid using Redwing's DNA.
+Shortly afterward, Karl Malus uses Redwing and Joaquin Torres in his experiments, transforming Joaquin into a bird hybrid using Redwing's DNA.